-I currently serve as the Senior Pastor (fancy title!) at Mountainview Christian Church in Highlands Ranch, Colorado.
+After serving the church for thirteen years, I stepped down as the Senior Pastor at Mountainview Christian Church in Highlands Ranch, Colorado, in August of 2022.
 Mountainview itself is a church plant that has a vision for starting new churches and campuses across Denver, Colorado, and the world.
-In addition to my work at Mountainview, I’m also privileged to serve on the board of directors for Church Planters of the Rockies, an organization dedicated to starting new churches along the Front Range.
+While at Mountainview, I was also privileged to serve on the board of directors for Church Planters of the Rockies, an organization dedicated to starting new churches along the Front Range.

 One of the greatest mercies God has extended to me has been the gift of a great family.
 I met my wife, Tonya, while we were both in college.
 If I remember correctly, it was after an intramural softball game when we really spoke for the first time.
 We were married in 1990 … young and in love.
-She currently teaches at Southeast Christian School in Parker, CO.
+She currently teaches at Spessard Holland elementary in Bartow, FL.

 We have two daughters: Hannah and Hope.
 We named our oldest daughter after the Hannah in the Bible — for we empathized with her patient longings for a child.
 Our prayer for Hope is that God will use her to bring his hope to the world.